Orthak/WhosMansIsSky/README.md

 # Future Plans (No order)
     1. Set keyword mapping through config file.
-    2. Add support for Platns, Planets, Systems, and Stations.
+    2. Add support for Plants, Planets, Systems, and Stations.
     3. Automatically restart the console when a name is generated.
     4. Improve the code for optimization.